-Our Eagle Journeys camps are designed to create a special place where every child with a bleeding disorder feels a sense of belonging.
+Camp Bold Eagle is the heart of HFM's Eagle Journey's camps designed to create a special place where every child with a bleeding disorder feels a sense of belonging.

 Campers with bleeding disorders, adult leaders also impacted by bleeding disorders, together with compassionate - and in many cases familiar - medical care providers, are on-hand 24/7 to provide a safe, empowering camp experience.